-More pedestrians are being killed on Virginia's roads, but safety strategies implemented at problem-prone areas are working according to a highway safety update presented to the National Capital Region Transportation Planning Board.
+More pedestrians are being killed on Virginia’s roads, but safety strategies implemented at problem-prone areas are working, according to a highway safety update presented to the National Capital Region Transportation Planning Board on Wednesday.

 Between 2015 and 2018, the number of people killed by cars rose in Virginia.

 “From being about 10 percent of our (traffic) fatalities up to about 15 percent of our fatalities — for pedestrians,” said Stephen Read, Highway Safety Planning Manager at the Virginia Department of Transportation.

 Read said the numbers have grown from about 70 to 80 pedestrian fatalities a year to the now 120 to 150 a year range.
 Bicycle fatalities are fairly flat at about 10 percent of overall traffic fatalities.

 Safety programs are working well, though, Read told the board.